 Type 1 and type 2 are often referred to simply as ‘diabetes’, but while they share symptoms, there are some distinct differences.
 For example, type 2 diabetes symptoms can develop much slower and it can be more difficult to recognise.
 Other differences include:

-- Prevalence: About 10% of diabetics have type 1 diabetes, while type 2 diabetes is the most common form, making up about 90% of diabetic cases.
+- Prevalence: Type 2 diabetes is the most common form, making up about 90% of diabetic cases.

 - Role of insulin: Type 1 diabetes affects the body’s ability to produce insulin, so it must be injected instead.
 Type 2 diabetics can still produce insulin, but the body’s cells become resistant to the effects – this can be managed with medication, diet and exercise, as well as insulin.

 - Diabetic ketoacidosis (DKA): Those with type 1 are more at risk of DKA – a serious and potentially life-threatening condition.
-If blood glucose levels are too high, the body uses fat as an energy source and produces an excess of ketones.
+Due to low levels of insulin, the body cannot get glucose into the cells to use for fuel.
+The body uses fat as an energy source instead and produces an excess of ketones.
 Symptoms include vomiting, dehydration, high heart rate, confusion and a distinctive smell on the breath, sometimes compared to nail varnish remover or pear drops.

 What is pre-diabetes?